FBW32/pb-basic-test/README.md

         ```

 ### Problem Solving
 * Create a function named "_vowelCount_" that accepts a string as an argument.
 Check how many vowels the string contains, if any.
-Return the vowel count of the string
+Return the vowel count of the string.
     > **Examples**:
     - ```javascript
       vowelCount("hello") // 2